dangerfarms/newcomers-guide/section-2/1-Tools/docker.md

 We use docker in every project, so please install it now.

+##Install docker-engine

-To set up docker go to: https://docs.docker.com/engine/installation/ and follow the setup steps for your system.
+To set up docker go to: https://docs.docker.com/engine/installation/ and follow the setup steps for your system closely.

 Creating a docker group:
 >  **Note** **For Linux** make sure that you follow the "Create a Docker group" part after the installation of the docker engine.
 This will enable you to use docker as an unprivileged user.